matveyclark-zz/type-test/README.md

 # Type Test web app

-This is a web app designed to test and produce reports on a User's typing ability.
+⌨️ This is a web app designed to test and produce reports on a User's typing ability. ⌨️ This app was made as an accessible and easy-to-use tool to practice typing ability for free.

 ## Install